-Activities one and two (training managers and resurvey) were completed timely.
-Employees have not yet received training beyond 1:1 counseling during meetings with the DPM; however, employee training will be offered in FY 20.
+For Activity 3, employees have not yet received training beyond 1:1 counseling during meetings with the DPM; however, employee training will be offered in FY 21 and beyond.

 5. For the planned activities that were completed, please describe the actual impact of those activities toward eliminating the barrier(s).